Updated: Jul 18

 Many people don’t realize a healthy gut does far more than handle digestion.
 Research into the gut microbiome is revealing startling results, showing its effects on the immune system, obesity, allergies, and mood.
 Nutrition plays a firm role in gut flora quality and quantity.
 In fact, certain foods contain “prebiotics” that feed beneficial gut bacteria.
 The more beneficial bacteria we have, the greater likelihood our health will benefit.
 On the other hand, a diet high in refined sugars and trans fats may hinder the gut microbiota and influence practically every aspect of our health.
-Natural supplements such as Triphala Powder, which has been used for centuries in Ayurvedic practice, is a renowned prebiotic used for maintaining good gut health.
+Supplements such as PROBIOTICS, may be used for maintaining good gut health.

 Probiotics and Colon Health.

 Undigested polysaccharides, or carbohydrates, are commonly consumed in the human diet.
 These carbohydrates are metabolized into short-chain fatty acids by the gut microbiota.
 This, in turn, leads to production of compounds that downregulate cytokines in the colon.
 This could possibly explain why some research shows fibre may support colon health.
 The question is, could probiotic bacteria possibly reduce the risk of colon cancer?
 Perhaps, but it may also be related to the other components in fibre-rich foods that could be providing benefit.
 More research is needed to determine the answer.